chef/chef-web-docs/chef_master/source/install_chef_automate.rst

       sudo rpm -Uvh PATH_TO_AUTOMATE_SERVER_PACKAGE

 #.
-In Chef Automate encourages the use of the optional ``preflight-check`` command to uncover common environmental problems prior to starting the actual setup process.
+Before starting the Chef Automate setup process, you're encouraged to use the optional ``preflight-check`` command to uncover common environmental problems that may prevent Chef Automate from functioning properly.
 For example, there may be required ports that are unavailable, which would have to be rectified prior to setup.

    .. code-block:: bash